About Gum Disease

 Periodontitis has set in when the point of attachment below the visible gumline is greater than 3mm and the ligaments and bone have started to erode.
 Periodontitis progresses in three stages: mild, moderate and severe.

-Dr. Perlman can ascertain the extent of periodontitis by doing a pocket probe, gently measuring the depth of your gum pockets using a small probe.
+Our doctors can ascertain the extent of periodontitis by doing a pocket probe, gently measuring the depth of your gum pockets using a small probe.

 If gingivitis is left untreated, it can advance to periodontitis.
 In the early stages, periodontal disease begins to destroy the bone and tissue that supports the teeth.